nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Editing a client profile: ***edit***

-Each different client may be marked with different leads (hot, warm, cold) that may change over time.
-Not only that, you might need to update the details of a client profile.
+As time passes, you might need to update the details of a client profile.
 Use the command ***edit*** to edit the specified client profile in your client list.

 **Format**
 ```text